Redawt/f4-frost-guide/md-mod-descriptions/frost-plus-description.md

 #### Description
-* Another mod that continues FROSTs development, but in different areas then the Frost Official Updates mod.
-It adds voiced characters, quests, companions, bug fixes, items, and a lot more!
+* Continues the development of FROST alongside the Official Updates.
+Provides you with expanded content such as New Game feature, Voiced characters, Bug fixes, Navmesh fixes and lot more!

 #### Installation Instructions
 * **Main File - FROST PLUS - Main 0.5.2**